-Sales to trusts would not be excepted from the reporting requirements.
+Sales to trusts would not be excepted from the reporting requirements under this exception for gifts to trusts.

 g.
 Proposed ENABLERS Act.
 The required reporting under the CTA may just be the beginning.
 For example, the rules may be expanded at some point to treat trusts as Reporting Companies (private trusts are viewed very suspiciously throughout much of the world, and FATF may put pressure on the U.S. to require reporting about private trusts).